benjamminj/portfolio/src/pages/blog/clean-console-using-chrome-devtools-to-stop-logging-to-the-console.md

 There's our JSON!
 We've successfully found it _without touching our source code_.
 This means we can use this method of debugging _anywhere we can use Chrome DevTools_ &mdash; including debugging sites in production with minified JavaScript.

-### Conclusion
+## Conclusion

-When I first discovered this method of debugging network requests, I felt like I had just been given superpowers.
-While a well-placed `console.log` can be an extremely effective tool, scattering it all over my source code to  felt much like the whole "Maslow's Hammer" dilemma:
+If you're a seasoned pro & read all the way to the end, you might be thinking, "I've known this for years".
+However, when I first discovered this method of debugging network requests, I felt like I had just been given superpowers.
+A well-placed `console.log` can be an extremely effective tool, but scattering it all over source code felt much like the whole "Maslow's Hammer" dilemma:

 > I suppose it is tempting, if the only tool you have is a hammer, to treat everything as if it were a nail.
 >
 > — Abraham Maslow, 1966

-Knowing how to use Chrome DevTools also makes me think about a passage in [The Pragmatic Programmer](https://www.amazon.com/Pragmatic-Programmer-Journeyman-Master/dp/020161622X) where the author writes that the better you know your tools, the more productive you will be, effectively allowing you to write better software.

 As always, if you read this post and enjoyed it, I'd love to know!
 Shoot me a tweet on my [Twitter](https://twitter.com/benjamminj) or connect with me on [LinkedIn](https://www.linkedin.com/in/benjamin-d-johnson/).